-This generated an ongoing program of improvement to how the Met Office creates and makes available to the public, digital content which also included a dedicated website for users of mobile equipment, introduced in 2013, alongside smart phone apps, Blogs and Twitter Feeds amongst other things.
+This generated an ongoing program of improvement to how the Met Office creates and makes available to the public, digital content which also included a Mobile Weather for users of mobile equipment, introduced in 2013, alongside Weather services, Blogs and Twitter Feeds amongst other things.

 Reasons for change

 There were a number of reasons for undertaking the web refresh, including feedback received from the public and the continually changing technological environment.